Updated: Jul 16

 With the abilities and expertise you already have, you may be able to apply for different positions.
 Some careers may need more education and training.
 Consider the various routes you can take to achieve your career goals, as well as the goals you have for life itself.
-Self-awareness is key for finding the right job.
+Self-awareness is key to finding the right job.
 Your passions, limits, abilities, talents, and morals are all things you'll want to know about yourself.

 What job suits someone with BPD?